tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 for now here's a little bit of background on each.

-Pry's **customization API** is an easy to use API that allows for configuring many of Pry's internals such as prompts, colors, printers, pagers, and more.
+Pry's **customization API** is an easy to use API that allows for configuring many of Pry's internals such as prompts, colors, printers, and more.
 Depending on your particular use-case, the customization API may be everything you need to build out the functionality desired.

 Next up we have Pry's command system.
 As you may have picked up on already, in Pry terms, **commands** are the various special commands built into Pry like